libzz/amiral/README.md

 management and enforcement using CFEngine3 for *nix, Windows and Mac systems.

 Amiral simplify the Regular maintenance procedures, standardization of desktop and server configurations and policy implementations.
-It reduce the time-consuming.
+It aims to reduce the time-consuming.

 Amiral is a project to build a semi automated, flexible, full featured configuration system.
 The ultimate aim of the configuration system, is to reduce the administrative overhead to a